crawl/crawl/.github/ISSUE_TEMPLATE/bug-report-for-dcss.md

 **DCSS VERSION:**
 *e.g. "0.18", ""0.19-a0-1891-ge1d1fe8".
-If you can launch the game, you can find this information by pressing ?V; the version will be at the top of the screen.
+If you can launch the game, you can find this information by pressing ?v; the version will be at the top of the screen.
 If not, check the changelog in the 'docs' directory.*

 **DESCRIPTION:**